Real Kashmir sign Afghan international Haroon Amiri | Goal.com

 He is a familiar name in the Indian football circuit as he has had several stints in this country both in ISL (Indian Super League) and I-League.

 In 2011, he set foot in India to play Mumbai FC.
-He soon established himself as one of the linchpins in defence and at the end of the campaign, he was awarded Fan's Player of the Season.
+He soon established himself as one of the linchpins in defence and at the end of the campaign, he was awarded FPAI's (Football Player's Association of India) Fan's Player of the Season.

 He went on to join Dempo SC in the following season and made 16 appearances for the Goan outfit.
 Meanwhile, he went out on loan to join FC Goa in ISL.
 This was followed by stints with DSK Shivajians and Chennai City FC.